usha-vadithe/strong-password-evaluation-task/README.md

 ## 📄 Files Included

 - `password_strength_report.txt`
-- (Optional) Screenshots of checker results
+-  Screenshots of checker results

 ## ✅ Outcome
 Learned the components of strong password design and evaluated effectiveness using real-world tools.